What Is Electronic Waste?

 Electronic waste consists of electronic devices that are near or at the end of their useful life.

-As technological advancements continue, and companies adopt an “out with the old, in with the new” frame of mind in order to compete in their competitive industries, electronic waste has become a serious problem.
+As technological advancements continue, and companies adopt an “out with the old, in with the new” frame of mind to compete in their competitive industries, electronic waste has become a serious problem.

-The United States alone tosses 9.4 million tons of electronics every year
+The United States alone tosses 6.9 million tons each year.

-What exactly is electronic waste, and what types of waste are most common for your workspace?
+What is electronic waste, and what types of waste are most commonly found in your workspace?
 Below we’ll explore these questions, as well as how to properly dispose of it so that you can ensure the electronics your company uses do not leave a heavy toll on the environment.

 Types Of Electronic Waste